Homemade Pizza Dough

 00 Flour is best for making your own pizza dough; 00 Flour is simply more refined flour than all-purpose and is a finer consistency resulting in slightly smoother, light, and crisp Italian breads, crusts, and pastas.
 Most people don’t have that type of flour as a staple in their pantry.
 Instead, you can simply use all-purpose flour and still achieve great results!

 Pizza dough actually tastes better if it’s been stored for a day or two in the fridge!
 The gluten rests and the yeast fully reacts / rises!
 Store in a ziplock baggie or airtight container for up to 1 week!!
-The key is to wrap the dough balls in plastic wrap or seal in a ziplock so that the dough doesn’t dry out!

 I personally am not gluten intolerant, so I don’t have much experience with gluten free flour; however, you should be totally fine to use the one:one gluten free flour in this recipe.